Sexual market value and sexual selection

-Sexual economics explains human behavior, and human opinions on many different topics, better than any other theory.
-To understand human behavior and human opinions, it is important to look on how they affect the sexual market value of a person.
-This perspective explains a lot of apparently altruistic and irrational behavior.
+If we want to understand human behavior, and human opinions on many different topics, it is important to look at how behaviors and opinions affect the sexual market value of a person.
+This explains a lot of apparently altruistic and irrational behavior, especially in younger people.

 Male teenagers may engage in extremely dangerous motorcycle races, and pretend that speed thrills, but in reality it is about impressing girls.

-In wars, young men may be willing to die as heroes, if only to have, even posthumously, a high sexual market value.
+In wars, young men may be willing to die as heroes, if only to posthumously have a high sexual market value.

-Evolution, including the evolution of human behavior, is not as logical as natural selection.
+But evolution, including the evolution of human behavior, has never been as logical as natural selection.
 Oftentimes, it looks more like accidental selection.
-And the results of accidental selection, in conjunction with sexual selection, prevail for a certain period of time, until something kills them off.
+And the results of accidential selection, in conjunction with sexual selection, prevail for a certain period of time, until something kills them off.

-From a distance, evolution seems linear.
+From a distance, natural selection seems linear.
 But for organisms as complex as animals, the shorter the observed time span, the more one sees irrational sexual selection at work.